 Food for the kangaroos and grass-eating animals can be purchased.
 Our gentle kangaroos are used to people and will eat straight out of your hands.
 Tubs of fish food are available too – see the look on your kid’s face as the trout jump for their food.

 Access to our large animal walk is included in the cost of your accommodation, whether you’re staying in a backpacker unit or camping.
 This area stays open all the time, so you can wander around and see the bison, buffalo, camels, ostrich, emus, alpacas, ducks, geese, emus and other farm animals any time of the day.

 Nocturnal tours are available during the winter months.
 We have nocturnal animals that sleep during the day and become active at night.
 This tour includes an interactive, hands-on, exciting experience.

 Finish the night off with a muffin and hot drink by the fire.
 Bookings essential.
 The cost of your nocturnal tour will also cover you for entry into the wildlife park on all subsequent days of your stay.

 The Leven River runs through the wildlife park.
 This is a great place to fish in season.
 You need your own permit, rods and bait.
 Catches can include trout, blackfish and eels.

-- Other activities such as kayaking and swimming in the river can be great fun too.
+Other activities such as kayaking and swimming in the river can be great fun too.
 Kids will always need to be watched closely near water, so be safe while you’re having fun.